 service avahi-daemon status

-Test Raspberry Pi Avahi mDNS: from a Mac, Linux, Windows or Android device try
+Test Raspberry Pi Avahi mDNS: from another computer:

 If that doesn’t work, try using the IP address as found on Avahi host:

 ufw firewall port.

 Port 22 (or other SSH port assigned in

 /etc/ssh/sshd_config on the Raspberry Pi) should be seen in:

 If you prefer a Firewall GUI:

 apt install gufw

 apt install avahi-utils mdns-scan

 You should see your device (also try this from your Pi).